What, or Who, is NWReptiles.com? (Northwest Reptiles)

 Every female we bred, normal or morph, was bred to a morph male.
 We are hoping to expand our collection of morph males and females so we can experiment in new combinations.
 This coming year we will produce nothing new that hasn’t been produced by someone else already, but a few things that are very rare.

-Last year’s most interesting breeding projects resulted in proving the Cafe is genetic, as well as a Cafe-Mojave mix we call the Barista, a couple of leopard mixes, and a few super mojaves.
+Last year’s most interesting breeding projects resulted in the first Decaf to ever be produced, as well as several triple gene males and females.
 I’d love to tell you what projects are in the works, but I must keep to the space I have available.

 We have been selecting some very fine animals, and have been arranging a couple of joint projects with others, so our projects will certainly produce some outstanding morphs in the years to come.